Bencap85/influence-watch/README.md

     - global_baseline_sentiment
     - Sentiment distribution across articles

-4. High Intra‑Country Semantic Similarity (Possible Coordination)
+4. **High Intra‑Country Semantic Similarity**

-    Articles from the same country are unusually similar to each other.
+    Articles from the same country/bloc are unusually similar to each other.

     Signals:
     - Intra‑country embedding similarity
     - country_embeddings
     - Distance to event centroid

-5. Keyword or Entity Convergence (Narrative Steering)
+5. **Keyword or Entity Convergence (Narrative Steering)**

     A country repeatedly uses the same unusual keywords or entities not seen globally.